alandekok/jlibtool/README.md

 ### There is a Better Way

 When you compile jlibtool, it knows which C compiler is used.
-This is done by looking at the `CC` environment variable.
+This is done by looking at the `CC` variable.
 If none is set, then `gcc` is assumed.

-    $ CC=gcc gcc jlibtool.c -o jlibtool
+    $ gcc -DCC=i386-mingw32-gcc jlibtool.c -o jlibtool

 The value of `CC` is built into the jlibtool binary.
 It can then be referenced when you run jlibtool, by specified the "special" command